sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 You will always hear success stories of someone earning 1000x their money in options, Bitcoin, or Nvidia.
 Remember, only those who made money show off.
 The 99% who made similar bets and lost don’t share their stories.
 You only hear from the winners.
 	Please don’t YOLO your money like this person in [blind](https://www.teamblind.com/post/Life-savings-gone-UJNTuPT8?utm_source=share&utm_medium=normal&from=share_link).
 Quote from the post - *"so I'm gonna lose 80% of my savings over the weekend.
 What are some ways to come back from this reset in my life?
 I can think of taking on an extra part time, and have at it for 20+ years*" This is why dviersification, long term mindset etc are important.

-Everyone makes mistakes in their investment journey; make sure they won’t hurt you for the rest of your life.
-Be responsible with your money
+Everyone makes mistakes in their investment journey; but make sure they won’t hurt you for the rest of your life.
+Be responsible with your money.